 I’ve worked right-angle weave before and created a few designs in the past.
 After viewing Marcia DeCoster’s video Cubic Right-Angle Weave with Marcia DeCoster: Fundamentals and Shaping, I’m over the moon excited to get back to this stitch and take it beyond what I thought was the overall gist of all it had to offer.

-There is no mistaking, Marcia is an artist.
-Not only does she have a command over the stitch, she has a way with color, bead choice, and brings an aesthetic that’s all her own.
-She’s also amazing at delivering the information needed to embark on your own right-angle weave designs.
+There is no denying it — Marcia is a true artist.
+She has a command over many bead-weaving stitches but also over color selection and bead choice, bringing an aesthetic that’s all her own.
+Marcia is also amazing at delivering the information you need to create your own beaded designs.

 From here she creates a tube then changes it into a bezel for a rivoli.
 The rivoli bezel is embellished with additional beads.
-And just like that, we have learned so many things you can do with the basic stitch.
+And just like that, we’ve learned so many things you can do with the basic stitch.